isabella232/document-services.en/help/usecases/searching.md

 # Searching and indexing with Adobe Document Services APIs

 Organizations must often digitize their hard copy documents and scanned files.
 Consider this [scenario](https://docs.google.com/document/d/11jZdVQAw-3fyE3Y-sIqFFTlZ4m02LsCC/edit.
 A law firm has thousands of legal contracts they have scanned to create digital files.
 They want to determine if any of those legal contracts have a particular clause or supplement they must revise.
-You must do this accurately for compliance purposes.
+Accuracy is necessary for compliance purposes.
 The solution is taking inventory of the digital documents, making the text searchable, and creating an index to find this information.

 The challenge of creating digital archives to retrieve information for editing or downstream operations is a nightmare for most organizations.

 This tutorial explores how Adobe Document Services APIs' features and can easily be used to archive and digitize documents.
 You explore these features by building an Express NodeJS application, then integrating Document Services APIs for archiving, digitization, and document transformation.

 To follow, you need [Node.js](https://nodejs.org/) installed and a basic understanding of Node.js and [ES6 syntax](https://www.w3schools.com/js/js_es6.asp).
-You can access the complete code for this application on [Github](https://github.com/agavitalis/AdobeDocumentServicesAPIs.git).
+You can access the complete code for this application on [GitHub](https://github.com/agavitalis/AdobeDocumentServicesAPIs.git).

 ## Project setup